Canadian Visa – Toronto June 2019 Programs

 Accommodation Suggestions for Toronto, Canada:

 University of Toronto student residences are available for short-term stays during the summer, and may be the most economical and convenient choice.
 The residences are within walking distance to OISE, where the institute is held, and thus will also cut down on daily transportation costs.
 You can arrange a booking directly with the residence of your choice.
 Costs range depending on the residence and duration of stay.

 General info on residences at University of Toronto can be found here: http://www.housing.utoronto.ca

-We recommend: New College residence (www.ncsummer.utoronto.ca) offers rooms with shared kitchen area for about $30-40/night for short term stays.
+New College residence (www.ncsummer.utoronto.ca) offers rooms with shared kitchen area for about $35-40/night for short term stays.

-If you wish to contact them to reserve a room you can email at email@example.com or phone them at (1) 416-946-0529.
-Please confirm the rate as it may fluctuate slightly from summer to summer, and will be higher if you are booking only for the CEDAW One-week Institute.
-New College tends to fill up quickly, so do book early.
+If you wish to contact them to reserve a room you can email at firstname.lastname@example.org or phone them at (1) 416-946-0529.
+Please confirm the rate as it may fluctuate slightly from summer to summer.

 If you are interested in a hotel or guest house, these choices are within walking distance of the OISE building where sessions will be held:

 A backpacker style hostel located within walking distance (15 min) of the University.
 Located in the eclectic Kensington market neighbourhood.
-Single occupancy approx: $66/day or $325/week; Dorm-style shared room: $22/day or $140/week
+Single occupancy approx: $66/day or $325/week; Dorm-style shared room, simple with no real amenities: $22/day or $140/week

 AIR BNB: You may also find suitable accommodation by renting rooms through the popular website www.airbnb.com